rob-earwaker/riff/README.md

 ## `riff.Chunk`

 A generic RIFF-formatted chunk is read using the `riff.Chunk.read` class method.
-This reads the chunk identifier and chunk size from an IO stream.
+This reads the chunk identifier and chunk size from a binary IO stream.

 - Chunk identifier: 4 bytes, ASCII encoded string
 - Chunk size: 4 bytes, little-endian unsigned integer